tdm00/Twitter-Bootstrap-Omnigraffle-Stencil/README.md

 * Mac computer (physical or virtual)
 * [Omnigraffle](http://www.omnigroup.com/products/omnigraffle/)

 ## Description ##
 The purpose of this stencil is to make it easy to mockup web sites or web applications using the Twitter Bootstrap CSS Toolkit.

+## Installation ##
+To install the stencil, simply double-click on the Twitter-Bootstrap.gstencil file and this will automatically add it to OmniGraffle for you.